snoyberg/mega-sdist/README.md

 This utility is highly opinionated in some ways, e.g.:

 * It only supports one style of Git tag name:
-  `packagename/version`.
-This may look weird in non-mega-repos, where `v1.2.3` looks better than `foo/1.2.3`, but for mega-repos the former doesn't make sense.
+  `packagename-version`.
+This may look weird in non-mega-repos, where `v1.2.3` looks better than `foo-1.2.3`, but for mega-repos the former doesn't make sense.
+It also requires tag signing.
 * It depends on Stack for both discovering all of your local packages, and for uploading to Hackage.